Certain parts of the studio user interface can be customized for each bot.

 bot are elegible for showing here.

-The fields that are mentioned here are also exported in the contacts CSV export, with their columns ordered before any other user data field.
+The contact fields that are mentioned here are also exported in the contacts CSV export, with their columns ordered before any other user data field.
+The conversation columns are not exported, as these are part of the conversation, not the user.

 Custom broadcasts and commands¶